-Avoiding probate may be more complicated for gay couples because they cannot take advantage of laws that allow property to pass to spouses without probate.
+Avoiding probate may be more complicated for same-sex couples because, in most states, they cannot take advantage of laws that allow property to pass to spouses without probate.

 You can avoid probate by using these estate planning tools:

 Additionally, most states have simplified probate procedures for small estates.
 So if you don't have much property, you may not need to plan for probate at all.
 Learn more about Probate Shortcuts in Your State.

-Health care directives set out your wishes for health care, in case you cannot speak for yourself.
+Health care directives let you set out your wishes for end-of-life health care, in case you cannot speak for yourself.
 There are two pieces to a health care directive:

 Health care directives are a vital aspect of a same-sex couple's estate plan, because they give healthcare professional clear and legal instructions for providing care – without room for any speculation about the legality of the couple's relationship.

 Learn more about Health Care Directives.

-With a financial powers of attorney, you give another person power over your finances.
-You can make a limited power of attorney for a specific purpose or time, or you can make a durable power of attorney in which you name someone to take care of your finances in case you become incapacitated and can’t take care of them yourself.
+With a financial power of attorney, you give another person power over your finances.
+You can make a limited power of attorney for a specific purpose or time, or a durable power of attorney, in which you name someone to take care of your finances in case you become incapacitated and can't take care of them yourself.

 If you anticipate incapacity, or just want to make sure that your partner is named to take care of your finances in case of emergency, consider making a durable power of attorney.

 Most people do not have to worry about estate taxes, but if you do and you and your partner are not married, you won’t be able to use many of the tricks that married couples can use to avoid these taxes.

 The Federal Estate Tax Exemption Is Very High